Friday, December 19, 2008

 Vanity Fair

+Of course you can't take photo's of the photographs but I did take a few of the outside entrance.
 The Vanity Fair photographs are amazing, every well-known photographer, actor, musician, writer, director, politician has a photograph for this magazine.
 Here is a list of a few favorites: Did you know that Fred Astaire had a sister named Adele that he would dance with before Ginger?
 She married a Lord and became a Lady, but the photograph that captured these siblings was fantastic she had the best outfit on with wide sleeves and amazing details on the edges.
 C found a picture of an author, none of us could remember, but she loved the hair cut and is vowing to mimic that look.

 New sculpture at the entrance of LACMA was pretty amazing and made for some cool photos.

-purchases just because he has the means.
+We went on to see the William Randolph Hearst art collection which was a hodgepodge of stuff that a very rich man purchases just because he has the means.
 Interesting but not that exciting.
 There was another exhibit of photographs from all the best, William Fox Talbot, Julia Margeret Cameron (Mrs. Subs that made me think of you), Alfred Stieglizt, Weston and Imogen Cunningham to name a few of my favorites.
 One thing that is amazing is that these people took pictures of their friends and then they or there friends or both became famous.
-So I figure either I or my friends have a 50/50 chance of this happening to us.
-Here's to you Zeff and L, we're bound to be famous now.

-As you may have seen in an earlier post I love the Chris Burton public
+As you may have seen in an earlier post I love the Chris Burton public installation.
+Tonight it lit up just as we were leaving the museum.

 After this we took off to Sweet Lady Jane to enjoy dessert and hopefully the black ham and jarlsberg cheese sandwich.
 This place is a little bakery that absolutely has the best cakes, everyone who has ever lived in L.A. has to have this cake at least once.
 They are both tasty and beautiful.
 My favorite is the Triple Berry Shortcake as we have ordered that for a few parties before.